TheBerkin/cursed_phone/README.md

 ![](https://i.imgur.com/HMyeW6v.jpg)

-Unless you have a rotary phone on hand wired for use with a Raspberry Pi, you probably won't find this repo very useful.
+Unless you have an old phone on hand that's wired for use with a Raspberry Pi, you probably won't find this repo very useful.
 But if you do, boy do I have the program for you.

-Details coming soon.
+## What even is this?

+It's a program that emulates various styles of telephones and allows you to write callable services.
+You can use it to implement anything from home automation to interactive art pieces.

+Here's a short list of feature highlights:

+* Emulation of rotary, touch-tone, and pay phones via GPIO
+* Lua-based scripting system
+* Fully-configurable everything
+* Realistic call progress/DTMF tones
+* WAV/OGG audio playback support
+* Switchhook dialing
+* Vibration support
+* Motion sensing support
+* Intercept services
+* Comfort noise
+* Compatible with all Raspberry Pi models
+* Mock GPIO interface for desktop testing via stdin

 ## Building